-15 Phase I Environmental Report, which covers all parcels included in the proposed site.
+9 Supporting documents for scoring, housing authority letter, CHAS, Community Revitalization Plan, service provider résumés, MOUs, etc. PDF 10 Development Team résumés and supporting documentation PDF 11 Executed Applicant Track Record Certification - must complete developer experience in the template format and include current LIHTC applications in other states as well as projects awarded but not yet placed-in-service, available at: chfainfo.com/arh/lihtc/Pages/application.aspx PDF 12 Narrative: Must use template, available at chfainfo.com/arh/lihtc/Pages/Application_Preliminary-Documents.aspx.
+Word 13 Location maps (neighborhood and regional) PDF 14 Schematic drawings, elevation, site plan, and floor plan (plans and specifications if available) PDF 15 Phase I Environmental Report, which covers all parcels included in the proposed site.
 If the Phase I identifies any Recognizable Environmental Conditions (RECs), additional reports addressing the RECs should be submitted with the application, including a Phase II Environmental Report (if applicable).
 Phase I or Phase II reports shall be no older than 12 months from the date of the application for Tax Credits.
 If the Phase I reports no RECs, older reports (two-year maximum) may be allowed on a case-by case basis.
 Copies of updated reports, required by lender, (if awarded a reservation of credit) shall be furnished to CHFA.
 PDF 16 Zoning status documentation must be from zoning/planning and include parking requirements.
-Applicants must provide detail supporting documentation on the following: PDF 17 Site control documentation - fully executed agreement (option agreement, purchase or sale agreement, or other similar instruments).
+Applicants must provide detail supporting documentation on the following: Type of zoning in place Parking requirements Can the permit be pulled based on current status?
+If no, what decisions need to be secured by the Applicant?
+Will this be an administrative or public process?
+What is the timeline for approval?
+If zoning is in place, provide timing of plan approval.
+PDF 17 Site control documentation - fully executed agreement (option agreement, purchase or sale agreement, or other similar instruments).
 All extensions must be included at the time of application.
-Instructions available at: https://www.chfainfo.com/arh/lihtc/lihtc_application_documents/SiteControlInstructions.pdf PDF 18 Market Study PDF 19 Walk Score Chart Word 20 Preliminary Application Property Management Questionnaire, available at: https://www.chfainfo.com/arh/lihtc/Pages/application.aspx PDF 21 Green Communities Certification Workbook with "preliminary" column completed (waiver/workaround documentation must also be submitted; please follow workbook instructions) Excel 22 Green Communities Self-certification Form (signed) PDF 23 Green standard, LEED, or NGBS self-certification form (signed) PDF acquisition/rehab projects - additional documents 24 For acquisition credit, applicants must obtain an attorney's opinion that the 10-year rule requirements are met.
+Instructions available at: chfainfo.com/arh/lihtc/lihtc_application_documents/SiteControlInstructions.pdf PDF 18 Market Study PDF 19 Walk Score Chart Word 20 Preliminary Application Property Management Questionnaire, available at: chfainfo.com/arh/lihtc/Pages/application.aspx PDF 21 EGC Workbook with "preliminary" column in the Intended Methods worksheet completed for projects following option B in Section 8.
+Waiver/ workaround documentation must also be submitted; please follow workbook instructions.
+Excel 22 Energy Efficiency and Sustainability Election Form (fully executed) available at: chfainfo.com/arh/lihtc/lihtc_application_documents/Energy-Efficiency-Election-Form.pdf PDF acquisition/rehab projects - additional documents 23 For acquisition credit, applicants must obtain an attorney's opinion that the 10-year rule requirements are met.
 If the existing project is considered a "federally assisted building," which is substantially assisted, financed, or operated under section 8 of the United States Housing Act of 1937; section 221(d)(3), 221(d)(4), or 236 of the National Housing Act; section 515 of the Housing Act of 1949; or any other housing program administered by the Department of Housing and Urban Development or by the Rural Housing Service of the Department of Agriculture, the applicant must provide evidence of the existing federal assistance to be exempt from the 10-year rule requirement in lieu of an attorney opinion.
-PDF 25 A Property Condition Assessment Report, no older than 12 months from Application submittal (see Appendix B for requirements); scope of work must be clearly identified.
-PDF 26 Unaffiliated third-party cost estimates (please see item #3 on this checklist) Excel 27 An appraisal must be provided that is no older than six months from the date of Application.
-Existing apartment properties should be valued in an "as-is" condition based on the existing subsidized rents (Section 8 HAP, Rural Development, etc.) or the existing LIHTC rent restrictions if the property is not subsidized.
-Adaptive reuse properties, where an existing building is being converted into new apartments, should be valued in an "as-is" condition prior to the conversion.
-In both instances, the land value contribution must be determined and reported separately in the same appraisal report.
-The Applicant must ensure that the appraiser preparing the appraisal contact CHFA's Staff Appraiser at https://www.chfainfo.com/taxcredit-contacts prior to preparing the appraisal for the project. Х PDF
+PDF